-- Support training for first responders to help them anticipate the variety of illnesses (not limited to heat illnesses like heat stroke or dehydration) that are associated with excess heat. - Work with local governments to support local plans containing provisions for supporting people who are medically vulnerable, including providing access to resilience centers and/or cooling centers in the event of power shutoffs.
+- Coordinate with tribal and local governments on Climate Action and Adaptation Plans to incorporate strategies on how to aid unhoused populations during extreme heat events. - Support training for first responders to help them anticipate the variety of illnesses (not limited to heat illnesses like heat stroke or dehydration) that are associated with excess heat, including mental health and cognitive impacts. - Work with local governments and local Continuums of Care to support local plans containing provisions for supporting people who are medically vulnerable, including providing access to resilience centers and/or cooling centers in the event of power shutoffs.